FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 return from (capital) investment, whether legitimate, whether bubble, or whether fruadulent in nature.

 Another problem is the establishment of the "AI beast matrix prison".
 Palentir has partnered with the current US administration to create a vast mass surveillance system that intercepts your internet interactions and censors what you post, and what you see, using sophisticated AI.
 The uploading of files will grind to a halt depending on its content.
-The link you posted will load differently for the recipient, and so on.
+The link you post will load differently for the recipient, and so on.

 Wikipedia is the predominant tool for knowledge but it is also massively